QuantumPickleJar/secure-media-depot/python/README.md

 ## Troubleshooting

-- If you experience database issues, try deleting the `media.db` file and restart the application to recreate it
+- If you experience file upload issues, ensure the `uploads` directory exists and is writable, or that your Docker volume is mounted correctly.
-- For file upload issues, check that the `uploads` directory exists and is writable
+- For database issues, check that `media.db` is present and mapped as a volume if using Docker.
-- If authentication fails, ensure your JWT_SECRET_KEY is properly set in `.env`
-- If static files aren't loading, check that your Flask application is correctly serving files from the static directory
+- For static file issues, ensure Flask is serving from the correct static directory.